ameksike/mongodb-assistant/doc/mls-project.md

 The ledger enforces immutability through five mechanisms:

-**A. Append-Only Architecture** — The API only exposes INSERT operations.
+**A. Append-Only Architecture:** The API only exposes INSERT operations.
 No UPDATE or DELETE endpoints exist.
 Status changes create new versions; old versions are never modified.

-**B. Blockchain-Style Hash Chaining** — Each version stores a SHA-256 hash of its content and a reference to the parent version's hash:
+**B. Blockchain-Style Hash Chaining:** Each version stores a SHA-256 hash of its content and a reference to the parent version's hash:

 ```python
 class MandateLedgerEntry(BaseModel):